 Employees of UWM with legal questions arising in the scope of their employment are welcome to contact the Office of Legal Affairs for legal counsel.
 OLA attorneys rotate the handling of new matters on a weekly basis and each attorney is capable of handling a wide variety of legal matters.

 If you need advice regarding a new, University-related legal matter, please call (414) 229-4278 or email email@example.com and indicate that you have a new issue for the intake attorney.
 Please provide our staff with all relevant background information and documentation to ensure that the intake attorney is best prepared to respond to your inquiry.
 (Please note that the legal support staff member is able to receive any information you consider to be confidential.)

 If you need to schedule a meeting with an attorney, please follow the same procedure outlined above and a legal staff member will coordinate the attorney’s schedule with you.
-(Our attorneys do not maintain public calendars in Office 365.
-Please contact our office for attorney availability.)

 If you have an extremely urgent matter or have been served with a court order or subpoena demanding immediate access to university records, please disclose this information when contacting the main office and a legal staff member will arrange for an attorney to respond immediately.

 If you have additional questions or are seeking an update on an existing legal matter, please use our directory to contact the attorney assigned to your issue, or contact our main line at (414) 229-4278.

 The Office of Legal Affairs represents the University and is not able to provide legal counsel to faculty, staff, or students in personal legal matters.
 Individuals seeking personal legal advice are encouraged to contact the State Bar of Wisconsin at (800) 362-9082 or the Milwaukee Bar Association at (414) 274-6768 for a lawyer referral.